FireAndy/big-pharma-cheatsheet/readme.md

-## An interactive cheat cheat for the game Big Pharma
+## An interactive cheat sheet for the game Big Pharma

 Optimistically hacked with angular without tests.